MCreator/MCreator/plugins/mcreator-localization/help/default/biome/mood_sound.md

-Le son d'ambiance est le son utilisé pour les grottes (par exemple : Ambient Caves).
+The ambient sound is the sound used for caves (e.g. Ambient Caves)
-NOTE : Uniquement disponible pour Minecraft 1.16.4+
+NOTE: Only available for Minecraft 1.16.4+